hammerheim-game/hammerheim-rules/8-scenarios.md

 and will guard it to the death if need be._

 ##### Terrain
-Start by setting up one of the taller building (8" or taller) in the centre of the playing area (The top of this is where the Harpies have built their nest), the rest of the map is set up as normal.
+Start by setting up one of the taller buildings (8" or taller) in the centre of the playing area (The top of this is where the Harpies have built their nest), the rest of the map is set up as normal.